Studentship faqs

 10. The candidates must make the decision to accept or reject the offer by the UKRI Universal Acceptance date, which is generally in mid-March.

-We aim to take a holistic approach: we recognise there is more to a person’s potential to be a great PhD student than simply ranking their degree classifications or publications.
+We aim to take a holistic approach: we recognise there is more to a person’s potential to be a great PhD student than simply ranking their degree classifications, awarding institute or publications.

 Please note, no matter which route you apply through, the host institution has the final say on whether we can offer you a studentship based at their university or organisation.
 CENTA cannot override the decision of a host institution or otherwise force them to host you, so please ensure you are familiar with the admissions criteria for postgraduate study at your chosen host, and complete all the requested details to the best of your ability on the admissions portal or other admissions system